This post is part 3 of my series on crop rotation. Today we are going to talk about my 4 Year Crop Rotation Plan.

 That leaves me with 4 beds to plant all of my other crops!!

-So my simple 4 year crop rotation plan goes like this.
+My simple 4-year crop rotation plan goes like this.

 I group plants together by family and come up with a plan that allows me to get everything in my garden that I want.
 The diagram above is a little simplified, I grow more than just these crops, but this is enough to give you the right idea.